geovaneferreira/esp-pocs/POC05-OTA/update_commandline/C/README.md

 # GNU/Linux command line utility for OTA-UART example
 This tool is used to transmit any compiled ESP32 image via a UART interface to the corresponding OTA software.

+## WARNING ##
+USE Python VERSION, this version has some erros and need to updrate to flow control (send packages to start ota, wainting for acks and send end ota package)

 # Building